Ifekiiku/jit-aws-privileged-access/jit-aws-privileged-access/docs/setup-guide.md

 - Secure
 - Extendable (approval UI, email alerts, Slack notifications)

-You can rebuild this from the AWS Console or automate it using Infrastructure as Code (e.g., Terraform/CDK).
+You can rebuild this from the AWS Console or automate it using Infrastructure as Code

 ---